muon-spectroscopy-computational-project/muon-galaxy/muon_galaxy_dev_notes.md

 ## Galaxy Installation

-Make sure to copy a sample config file from `lib/galaxy/config/` into the root `config/` folder and rename it to `galaxy.yml`, otherwise `run.sh` won't work.

 ### Installing in Docker container

 I tried to install Galaxy in a Docker container on my local machine.
 My local machine is